Assets and the FileResourceProvider

 For widgets, LaxarJS manages the following assets:

-the CSS stylesheet refining the presentation of the widget, which is often overwritten by the theme, but which may also be missing completely
+* the `widget.json` *descriptor*, which describes the widget features * the *HTML template* which defines the widget markup, and may be overwritten by the theme * the *CSS style sheet* refining the presentation of the widget, which is often overwritten by the theme, but which may also be missing completely

 For activities, LaxarJS only manages the